2.3 Managing expectations & Being consistent

 With managing expectations, you take the initiative regarding the events that will soon take place in class.
 With this module, you give your students directions when you change your approaches to teaching and with that you create order.

-Like the start of a lesson, transitions from frontal teaching to independent work are a potential source of unrest.
+Like the start of a lesson, transitions from teaching the whole class to independent work are a potential source of unrest.
 That is why it is important to communicate your expectations well and efficiently at those moments.
-Concrete behavior is suggested with the expectation management folder.
+With the expectation management folder you can indicate what you want your students to do in the next approach to teaching.

 VOH recommends always formulating these instructions concretely and positively.
 Positive’ means that you only formulate which behavior/actions/actions you do expect to see. (‘Negative’ would imply that you formulate what behavior you do not wish to see, but that is exactly what you do not do.)

 In addition to general directions for how everyone should go about their work, it is often necessary to explain some practical matters.
-You give those directions when it is completely silent (see video below.
-There a teacher asks for attention with a silence gesture).
+You give those directions when it is completely silent.
+The video below shows you how to ask for attention at two minutes and 18 seconds.

 1. Importance of managing expectations